Enterobactin: Mechanism

-Iron deficiency in bacterial cells triggers secretion of enterobactin into the extracellular environment, causing formation of a coordination complex "FeEnt" wherein ferric ion is chelated to the conjugate base of enterobactin.
+Iron deficiency in bacterial cells triggers secretion of enterobactin into the extracellular environment, causing formation of a coordination complex "FeEnt" wherein ferric (3+) iron is chelated to the conjugate base of enterobactin.
 In Escherichia coli, FepA in the bacterial outer membrane then allows entrance of FeEnt to the bacterial periplasm.
 FepB,C,D and G all participate in transport of the FeEnt through the inner membrane by means of an ATP-binding cassette transporter.

 Due to the extreme iron binding affinity of enterobactin, it is necessary to cleave FeEnt with ferrienterobactin esterase to remove the iron.
 This degradation yields three 2,3-dihydroxybenzoyl-L-serine units.
 Reduction of the iron (Fe3+ to Fe2+) occurs in conjunction with this cleavage, but no FeEnt bacterial reductase enzyme has been identified, and the mechanism for this process is still unclear.
 The reduction potential for Fe3+/Fe2+–enterobactin complex is pH dependent and varies from −0.57 V (vs NHE) at pH 6 to −0.79 V at pH 7.4 to −0.99 at pH values higher than 10.4.

+Enterobactin has also been shown to have roles in the host, including mammals.
+Enterobactin is considered a hallmark for pathogenic infection that is sequestered by mammalian protein lipocalin 2 in an attempt to starve the infectious bacteria for iron.
+In contrast, it has also been shown that supplementation with both Ent and FeEnt can benefit the host directly and promote iron uptake in C. elegans and mammalian cultured cells.